PlayFab/MpsPowershell/MpsPowershell/docs/Get-PfBuildAlias.md

   - `AliasId <String>`: The guid string alias ID of the alias to perform the action on.
   - `[CustomTags <IAny>]`: The optional custom tags associated with the request (e.g. build number, external trace identifiers, etc.).

-MULTIPLAYEREMPTYREQUEST <IMultiplayerEmptyRequest>: Returns a list of summarized details of all multiplayer server builds for a title.
+LISTBUILDALIASESREQUEST <IListBuildAliasesRequest>: Returns a list of summarized details of all multiplayer server builds for a title.
   - `[CustomTags <IAny>]`: The optional custom tags associated with the request (e.g. build number, external trace identifiers, etc.).
+  - `[PageSize <Single?>]`: The page size for the request.
+  - `[SkipToken <String>]`: The skip token for the paged request.

 ## RELATED LINKS